 Radiation that drives photosynthesis is called photosynthetically active radiation (PAR) and is typically defined as total radiation across a range of 400 to 700 nm.
-PAR is often expressed as photosynthetic photon flux density (PPFD): photon flux in units of micromoles per square meter per second (μ mol m-2 s-1, equal to microEinsteins per square meter per second) summed from 400 to 700 nm (total number of photons from 400 to 700 nm).
-While Einsteins and micromoles are equal (one Einstein = one mole of photons), the Einstein is not an SI unit, so expressing PPFD as μ mol m-2 s-1 is preferred.
+PAR is almost universally quantified as photosynthetic photon flux density (PPFD), the sum of photons from 400 to 700 nm in units of micromoles per square meter per second (μ mol m-2 s-1, equal to microEinsteins m-2 s-1).
+While microEinsteins and micromoles are equal (one Einstein = one mole of photons), the Einstein is not an SI unit, so expressing PPFD as μ mol m-2 s-1 is preferred.
+Daily total PPFD is typically reported in units of moles of photons per square meter per day (mol m-2 d-1) and is often called daily light integral (DLI).

-The acronym PPF is also widely used and refers to the photosynthetic photon flux.
-The acronyms PPF and PPFD refer to the same parameter.
-The two terms have co-evolved because there is not a universal definition of the term "flux".
-Some physicists define flux as per unit area per unit time.
-Others define flux only as per unit time.
-We have used PPFD in this manual because we feel that it is better to be more complete and possibly redundant.
+The acronym PPF is also used and refers to the photosynthetic photon flux.
+The acronyms PPF and PPFD refer to the same variable.
+Both terms are used because there is not a universal definition of the term flux.
+Flux is sometimes defined as per unit area per unit time and sometimes defined as per unit time only.
+PPFD is used in this manual.